Follicle Stimulating Hormone FSH

 - In women, it assists in the regulation of the menstrual cycle, stimulates the growth of egg in the ovary, and also signal the ovaries to produce the hormone estrogen.

 - In men, FSH levels do not fluctuate much normally and they play their part in stimulating the testicles to produce testosterone, which is necessary for sperm production

 - FSH levels in children are typically low during early childhood and begin to rise a few years before puberty.

-A variety of problems such as Infertility, menstrual irregularities, early or delayed puberty and low sex drive can also be caused by presence of too much or too little FSH levels in the blood.
+A variety of problems such as infertility, menstrual irregularities, early or delayed puberty, and low sex drive can also be caused by the presence of too much or too little FSH levels in the blood.